Websites

 Contentful is a content repository that needs a frontend framework like Gatsby or Next.js to deploy content across many channels.

-Contentful is more complex compared to a monolithic content management system like WordPress.
+When compared with WordPress, Contentful is more complex compared to this monolithic content management system.
 WordPress is much easier to use and gives content management teams more confidence when working with its basic user interface.

 When it comes to Contentful's user interface, it can be daunting at first.
 Contentful offers a robust content modeling method to build custom website pages, landing pages, case study templates, and more!